SiddhantDeshmukh/adventOfCode21/sid/README.md

 cleaner way to filter and delete segment lists, and better multiple dispatch support.
 I wrote a lot of one-liners for this one since I used a lot of comprehensions (which naturally fit quite nicely into a one-liner).

+## Day 9 - Smoke Basin

+I feel like there was a better way to solve part 1 using a kernel to slide across the input and select the allowed neighbours.
+I just did it the brute force way, though.
+And in part 2, I cheated by using the Images library to find and label components, then a nice snippet from SO that gave me the elements (but that part is simple, since the components are already labelled).
+Another idea that might be useful in the future is to build up a graph, then do the DFS to identify connected components.
+For a grid, the graph would be pretty big but I wonder if it's tractable.